Medically reviewed on June 7, 2018

-If you will be taking rucaparib for a long time, it is very important that your doctor check you at regular visits for any problems or unwanted effects that may be caused by rucaparib.
+It is very important that your doctor check your progress at regular visits to check for any problems that may be caused by rucaparib.
 Blood tests may be needed to check for unwanted effects.

 Using rucaparib while you are pregnant can harm your unborn baby.
-Use an effective form of birth control to keep from getting pregnant during therapy and for 6 months after the last dose of rucaparib.
+Use an effective form of birth control to keep from getting pregnant during treatment with rucaparib and for 6 months after the last dose.
 If you think you have become pregnant while using the medicine, tell your doctor right away.

-rucaparib may make your skin more sensitive to sunlight.
-Use sunscreen or sunblock lotions and lip balms with a sun protection factor (SPF) of at least 30 on a regular basis when you are outdoors.
-Wear protective clothing and hats and stay out of direct sunlight, especially between the hours of 10 AM and 3 PM.
+Rucaparib may make your skin more sensitive to sunlight.
+Use sunscreen or sunblock lotion and lip balm with a sun protection factor (SPF) of at least 30 on a regular basis when you are outdoors.
+Wear protective clothing and hats and stay out of direct sunlight, especially between the hours of 10 A.M. and 3 P.M.
 Avoid sunlamps and tanning beds.